ECB to take all necessary measures for prices - Noyer

 Over the weekend, top ECB policymakers attending the International Monetary Fund's spring meetings rebuffed the IMF's call for the bank to cut its policy interest rate below 1 percent and be prepared to provide more public funding to banks to reduce the risk of a new flare-up of the crisis.

-Weidmann said the ECB will raise interest rates when there is a growing risk of prices rising above its target, and warned that employing too loose a policy now would increase risks to financial and price stability in the future.
+Weidmann said the ECB will raise interest rates when there is a growing risk of prices rising faster than its target, and warned that employing too loose a policy now would increase risks to financial and price stability in the future.

-Moreover, the Bundesbanker expressed worries that prices might rise more quickly in developed countries than the 1.9 percent this year and 1.7 percent for next that the IMF forecasts.
+Moreover, the Bundesbanker expressed worries that prices might rise faster in developed countries than the 1.9 percent this year and 1.7 percent for next that the IMF forecasts.
 The ECB aims to keep inflation just below 2 percent.

 "I am not quite as calm about inflation (as the IMF).
 Taking into account rising energy prices and robust core inflation, prices could rise faster than the IMF expects," Weidmann said.